List of Stargirl characters: Richard Swift / Shade

 In season three, Shade was approached by Gambler for help in finding Rebecca.
 Shade turns him away due to the fact that he once drained Shade's bank account after he departed from the ISA.
 Once Gambler was gone, Shade notices that something is off with his shadow abilities.
-After both bad encounters with Sylvester Pemberton with the latter encounter had him mentioning that Pat was the only one that attended his funeral, Shade briefly visits Rick and Beth stating that he is taking his leave from Blue Valley to attend to some other matters while noting that Rick hadn't been successful at getting Solomon Grundy back from the dead yet.
+After both bad encounters with Sylvester Pemberton with the latter encounter had him mentioning that Pat was the only one that attended his funeral, Shade briefly visits Rick and Beth stating that he is taking his leave from Blue Valley to attend to some other matters while noting that Rick has been unsuccessful at resurrecting Grundy.
 When Rick asks him what he wants done with the body, Shade leaves without saying a word.
 Shade later returns to pick up Courtney while also dragging along Pat.
 He takes them to the basement of the Helix Institute where they meet up with Jennie.
 Due to a fragment of a darkness energy being in Jennie's ring, it has been messing with the powers of Jennie's ring and Shade's shadow magic as Shade mentioned that Jennie accidentally burned down a tea house that he was visiting.
 They managed to trace Todd to the Helix Institute for Youth Rehabilitation and hide out in the basement.
 After learning about Todd, Courtney and Pat join them in making their way to Todd's room where Jennie melts the lock.
 When the siblings reunite and Todd mentions that he might destroy the world, Jennie grabs his hand which unleashes an energy that knocks everyone down and destroys the lights that Mister Bones and Nurse Louise Love have been using on Todd.
 The shadow energies that Todd emitted sends Shade and Pat into the Shadowlands.
-Due to the energies of Jennie's ring interfering, Shade couldn't get himself and Pat out.
+Due to the energies of Jennie's ring interfering, Shade could not get himself and Pat out.
 It was also revealed that Shade was not present when his sister Emily died.
 Once Jennie gets Todd's abilities under control, Shade and Pat leave the Shadowlands.
 While holding Shade as an accessory to what happened to the original JSA, Pat persuades him to mentor Todd as he takes him and Jennie to meet up with Sandy Hawkins in New York.

-10 years later, Shade is working as a tour guide at the JSA museum.
+Ten years later, Shade is working as a tour guide at the JSA museum.
 He talks about how Sylvester Pemberton's brain was found and reunited with his body, the rescue of the other Seven Soldiers of Victory who were held captive by Nebula Man, the days when Jakeem Thunder, S.T.R.I.P.E.
 2.0, Jade, Obsidian, Artemis, Sand, and Damage joining the JSA, a fight with an incarnation of the ISA, and Hourman and Doctor Mid-Nite's upcoming wedding.
 Just then, his tour is crashed by the arrival of Flash who enlists him to help the JSA deal with a threat.